-The following three presentations will be given at The International Hearing Aid Research Conference (IHCON) på Granlibakken Conference Center, Tahoe City, California, US.
+The following three presentations were given at The International Hearing Aid Research Conference (IHCON) at Granlibakken Conference Center, Tahoe City, California, US.
 August 15-19, 2018.

 Data-driven auditory profiling as a tool for defining Better hEAring Rehabilitation (BEAR)

 Raul Sanchez-Lopez1, Michal Fereczkowski1, Federica Bianchi1, Sébastien Santurette1,2, Torsten Dau1

 1Hearing Systems Group, Department of Electrical Engineering, Technical University of Denmark, Kgs.
 Lyngby, Denmark